COMMUNITY TEACHING & WILDLIFE CONSERVATION

 BACKGROUND TO THE PROGRAMME

-The programme presents volunteers and interns a unique opportunity to combine community work with wildlife and environmental conservation.
-It is our flagship combined programme, with an added benefit of living in the iconic Kariba resort town; the only place where humans and wildlife live together with no artificial boundaries.
+The community teaching and wildlife conservation programme presents volunteers and interns with a unique opportunity to combine community work with wildlife and environmental conservation.
+It is our flagship combined programme, with an added benefit of living in the iconic Kariba resort town.
+Kariba is the only place where humans and wildlife live together with no artificial boundaries.
 It is unsurprising to pass a Zebra or an Elephant on your way to the store!